Charlotte Airport Accident Kills Baggage Worker

 Workers’ compensation benefits are not the only source of compensation in a workplace accident.
 Sometimes, an outside third party could have contributed to the incident.

 For example, many workplace injuries occur on construction sites.
-Construction jobs are often given to a contractor and multiple subcontractors who work on the site at the same time.
+Construction jobs are often awarded to a contractor and multiple subcontractors who work on the site simultaneously.
 If you work for Contractor A and trip on a power tool left on the ground by someone in Company B, it may be possible to file a third-party claim against Company B for negligence.

 Talk to a Charlotte Workers’ Compensation Attorney

-If you lost a loved one in a Charlotte workplace accident, the compassionate attorneys at Stewart Law Offices want to hear your story.
+If you lost a loved one in a Charlotte workplace accident, the compassionate attorneys at Stewart Law Offices are available for a Free and Confidential Consultation.
 We can help you determine if you are eligible for workers’ compensation benefits and if anyone else should be held accountable for the tragic accident.

 We’re standing by to help.
 Contact us for a free consultation today: 866-783-9278